IgniteUI/igniteui-docfx/en/components/themes/misc/angular-material-theming.md

 ### Generating Theme Palettes

-To define a theme palete, we will have to use their `mat-palette` function which generates a map of hues to colors.
-In our sample, we want to style Angular Material components with Ignite UI theme therefore we need to trasform our `light-material-palette` according to their structure.
+To define a theme palete, we will have to use material `mat-palette` function which generates a map of hues to colors.
+In our sample, we want to style Angular Material components with Ignite UI theme therefore we need to transform our `$light-material-palette` according to their structure.

 To achieve this, we are going to create a Sass function with parameters for `$color`, `$saturations` and `$palette` that returns a map of all color variants followed by the contrast colors.
 The saturations we are using follow the [`Material Design color system`](https://material.io/design/color/the-color-system.html).